Can Witnesses or Experts Testify on Behalf of a Sexual Abuse Victim?

 Many times, witnesses come too late or miss the actual abuse taking place.
 But they can nonetheless provide excellent testimony about what happened by telling the court about the circumstances surrounding your abuse.

-People often use the phrase “circumstantial evidence” to dismiss evidence as weak or invalid, but this is not at all how the law treats circumstantial evidence.
+People often use the phrase “circumstantial evidence” to dismiss evidence as weak or invalid, but that is not at all how the law treats circumstantial evidence.
 The phrase “circumstantial evidence” is merely used to differentiate it from direct evidence.
-So instead of being evidence relating the events directly, circumstantial evidence is evidence of the circumstances surrounding what happened, allowing the jury to draw conclusions for themselves about things that have little or no direct evidence.
+So instead of being direct evidence of the events, circumstantial evidence is evidence of the circumstances surrounding what happened, allowing the jury to draw their own conclusions about things with little or no direct evidence.

 For example, a nurse in an emergency room who performed a “rape kit” on a victim can testify about bruises, the presence of bodily fluids, and the victim’s shaken condition after the events, all of which are circumstantial evidence indicating that a rape occurred.
 In other situations, a witness might be a parent testifying that a child victim’s mood or attitude changed or that they noticed bruising on their child after they were alone with the abuser.